 Rational decisions often struggle to account for the impact of people in the business.
 As per our how to use emotions in creative article, people and emotions play a big role in decisions.
 That’s where the next hat comes in.

 The Red Hat is about feelings.
 It gives you the opposite perspective to the fact-based White Hat.

 Red Hat gives people a chance to share how they’re feeling about an idea or decision.

-They don’t need to explain why they feel that way – they can do with wearing one of the other hats.
+They don’t need to explain why they feel that way – they can do that wearing one of the other hats.

 They should focus instead on the feelings themselves.
-Red Hat asked what everyone feels about what’s being discussed.
+Red Hat asks what everyone feels about what’s being discussed.